joe-antognini/joe-antognini.github.io/_drafts/logits.md

 simply add them up since each one will be small when the other is big.
 And this gives us the logit.

-What we've basically done here, is make a function that takes as its domain the open unit real line $(0, 1)$, and stretches it out over the entire real line, so that as you get exponentially close to 0, the function gets negative linearly, and as you get exponentially close to 1, the function
+What we've basically done here is make a function that takes as its domain the open unit real line $(0, 1)$, and stretches it out over the entire real line, so that as you get exponentially close to 0, the function gets negative linearly, and as you get exponentially close to 1, the function